 Bali, Indonesia

 With my semester abroad being in Perth, Western Australia, Bali was a convenient 3-4 hour direct flight away.
 I got to spend ten full days making my debut in Asia with my now-boyfriend Johan who I met on exchange through uni.
 We had the best of times!
 The food was incredible, beaches were stunning and often secluded, and everything was paid right out of our own pockets — so affordable all around.
-I got to cross of so many firsts like sleeping in tree house (our favorite accommodation), swimming in an infinity pool, getting a facial and deep tissue massage, and relaxing on black sand beaches!
+I got to cross of so many firsts like sleeping in a tree house (our favorite accommodation), swimming in an infinity pool, getting a facial and deep tissue massage, and relaxing on black sand beaches!
 Bali has remarkable cultural appeals, picturesque hidden gems, and an ultimately beautiful feel all around.
 This was one of my favorite, if not my absolute favorite, trips that I have ever taken and we wish we could’ve extended it even further.
 Hopefully this breakdown will help you bring your own island getaway dreams to life!

 Accommodation: